Enter the Guideposts Writers Workshop Contest and your dream could come true

 The Writers Workshop is sponsored by best-selling author Debbie Macomber.
 “I’ve kept journals all my life,” she says.
 “Not long ago, I found a spiral notebook from 1977.
 On the first page, it said, ‘Since the greatest desire of my life is to become a writer, I’ll start with the pages of this journal.’
 Putting those words down was the beginning.”
 Today there are some 200 million copies of Debbie’s books in print.

-Win a week with us in Rye, New York, at the Guideposts Writers Workshop (all expenses paid), and we’ll share everything we know about inspirational storytelling.
-Your story could be read by millions in one of our magazines—Guideposts, Angels on Earth, Mysterious Ways, All Creatures or Strength & Grace, among others—or on guideposts.org.
+Due to obstacles presented by the coronavirus pandemic, this year's Guideposts Writers Workshop will conducted online, with all particpants taking part remotely via Zoom, but we’ll still be sharing everything we know about inspirational storytelling, and your story could be read by millions in one of our magazines—Guideposts, Angels on Earth, Mysterious Ways, All Creatures or Strength & Grace, among others—or on guideposts.org.
 We’re looking for true first-person stories, not sermons or essays.
 It can be your own story or something you’ve written for someone else.
 We’ll pick 12 candidates for the workshop to be held October 19–23, 2020, taught by the editors of Guideposts.

 HOW TO ENTER: Submit an original, unpublished true first-person story of up to 2,000 words, typewritten and double-spaced, about an experience that changed you.
 Show us how faith made a difference.
 Or you can ghostwrite for someone else.
 Make sure to tell us about yourself and your life experience.
 Submit your entry via our online form or e-mail it to email@example.com.
 Winners will be notified by mid-August 2020.
 Please note: We acknowledge winning entries only.
 Writers who have attended previous Guideposts workshops are not eligible.